MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 #### If my client application uses this optional parameter, will it also be applied by any plug-ins registered against the operation?

-No. The parameter is not passed through to any operations performed by plug-ins that are registered for the events that your client application will execute.
+No. The parameter isn't passed through to any operations performed by plug-ins that are registered for the events that occur because of requests from your client application.
 If you want to bypass flows for operations performed by plug-ins, you must use the `SuppressCallbackRegistrationExpanderJob` optional parameter in your plug-in code.

 #### Can I create a plug-in that block all flows from being triggered for a given event?

 Yes, but we don't recommend you do this.
-This will not prevent people from creating flows using the triggers for these events, their flows will simply never be triggered.
+This plug-in won't prevent people from creating flows using the triggers for these events, their flows will never be triggered, leading to confusion.

 ### See also